Are You Happy Yet?

-The Westernised idea of happiness suggests that it is a goal to be chased relentlessly, an ultimate state of being that, once achieved, will bring enduring contentment.
+The widespread Westernised idea and culture of happiness, often proposes 'happiness' as a goal to be chased relentlessly; an ultimate state of being, that once achieved, will bring oneself enduring contentment.

-I invite you to ask...
+I invite you to answer this 'simple' question...
 Am I Happy Yet?

 Am I Happy Yet? - the yet part can signify a particular 'aim' or end-goal of becoming happy - as if happiness is our destination, and once reached we can sit within the bounds of happiness forever more...
 I know my thoughts on this, I am curious to hear the thoughts of others?